16th Nov 2021 | RSM Classic

 RSM Classic Trends

-A good field gathers in Georgia for the RSM (formerly McGladrey) Classic.
+A good field gathers in Georgia for the RSM Classic.
 We look at the trends needed to win the tournament.

-This week the PGA Tour visits Sea Island Resort in St. Simons Island for the RSM Classic (formerly known as the McGladrey Classic).
+This week the PGA Tour visits Sea Island Resort in St. Simons Island for the RSM Classic.

 Top-60 for total putting

 Because the Seaside Course is ranked as one of the easiest on tour, it often descends into a putting competition.
-The last six winners ranked inside the top-60 on tour for total putting.
+Nine of the last ten winners ranked inside the top-60 on tour for total putting.

 Top-60 in total driving

 The Seaside Course measures only 7,005 yards but accuracy is important, so you have to be driving it well.
-Five of the last seven champions ranked inside the top-60 on tour for total driving.
+Seven of the last 11 champions ranked inside the top-60 on tour for total driving.

 Top-60 in par-4 scoring average

-A par-70 course with only two par-5s birdies have to be found else where.
-Five of the last seven winners ranked inside the top-60 on tour for par-4 scoring average.
+A par-70 course with only two par-5s - birdies have to be found else where.
+Seven of the last 11 winners ranked inside the top-60 on tour for par-4 scoring average.

 Players that fit all three trends: